Special Economic Zones in Russia: History

 Open joint-stock company OSJC "Special Economic Zones" was founded in 2006 to accumulate and implement world's best practices in developing and managing SEZ and promote Foreign direct investment (FDI) in the Russian economy.
 It is fully owned and funded by the Russian state.
 It managed fifteen to-be federal SEZs.

 As of March 2010, Russia's federal SEZs host 207 investors from eighteen countries.

 List of SEZ

-List of special economic zones in Russia as of 2017:
+As of 2022, there are 45 special economic zones in Russia: